 Good rheology control: Ceramic grade CMC can be used to control the rheology of ceramic slurries, which improves the stability and flow properties of the material during processing.

-Ceramic grade carboxymethyl cellulose (CMC) is commonly used in the ceramic industry to improve the workability, mechanical properties, and efficiency of ceramic materials.
+As a type of CMC sodium carboxymethyl cellulose, ceramic grade carboxymethyl cellulose (CMC) is commonly used in the ceramic industry to improve the workability, mechanical properties, and efficiency of ceramic materials.
 Here are some general guidelines for using Creamic Grade CMC:

 Determine the appropriate dosage: The optimal dosage of Creamic Grade CMC depends on the specific application and desired properties.
 Typically, dosage levels range from 0.1% to 1.0% by weight of the ceramic material.